Observability

 API Key Safety

 Datadog's OTLP endpoint requires an API key.
-Unlike Datadog's native mobile SDK (dd-sdk-ios), which uses restricted client tokens, the OTLP intake has no client-safe credential type.
-This creates a real problem for shipped apps.
+Unlike Datadog's native mobile SDK which uses restricted client tokens, the OTLP intake has no client-safe credential type.

 ContextApproach